Analyzing Occidental Petroleum's Unusual Options Activity | Benzinga

 Analyzing Occidental Petroleum's Unusual Options Activity

-Shares of Occidental Petroleum (NYSE:OXY) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $26.34.
+Shares of Occidental Petroleum (NYSE:OXY) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $26.52.

 - Trade Type: CALL